Literature: The Saga of Grettir the Strong

 - Crossover: Grettir's Saga has appearances of many well-known characters from other sagas in supporting roles, such as Snorri Godi (Eyrbyggja Saga), Gudmund the Mighty (Njal's Saga), Bjorn the Hitdale-Champion (Saga of Bjorn the Hitdale-Champion) and Thorgeir Havarson and Thormod Kolbrunarskald (Saga of the Sworn Brothers).

-- Downer Ending: In the end Grettir is killed because of treachery and witchcraft which is definitely a sad finish to a heroic life.
-It's an Icelandic Saga, what did you expect?
+- Downer Ending: In the end Grettir is killed through treachery and witchcraft which is definitely a sad finish to a heroic life.

 - Famous Last Words: "Broad spears are becoming fashionable."
 (Atli Asmundarson)